clinical-genomics-uppsala/PrecMed1/docs/lab3.md

 ```

 The image output by REViewer is in SVG format.
 This is best viewed in a web browser such as firefox or Google Chrome.
 You can download
 the file called `case5.reviewer.DMPK.svg` and open it with your web browser.
-Examine the reviewer plot to understand the division of the supporting reads into the spanning, flanking and in-repeat categories.
+Examine the reviewer plot to understand the division of the supporting reads into the spanning, flanking and in-repeat categories, and to assess the coverage for each allele.

-!!! question  "Question 13"
-    :question:
-    How many repeats does the patient have in the longer allele and is it pathogenic?

-!!! question  "Question 14"
-    :question:
-    Expansion hunter divides supporting reads into spanning, flanking and in-repeat
-    reads.
-In this case which type of read offers the most support to the expanded allele call?

 We will now use the tool [Stranger](https://github.com/Clinical-Genomics/stranger) to annotate the short tandem repeats in the ExpansionHunter VCF.
 This program adds additional information whether the length of the alleles estimated by ExpansionHunter are pathological.
 See [here](https://github.com/Clinical-Genomics/stranger?tab=readme-ov-file#output) for further information on the stranger annotated vcf.